What Is a Router? Router Definition and Functions

 Wireless routers

 If you think of WiFi when you think of a router, you're thinking of wireless or WiFi routers.
 But what exactly is a wireless router?
-They use WiFi connections to communicate between the Internet service provider and the WLAN device.
-It connects all wireless devices on the network via wireless frequency.
+They combine a traditional router with a built-in WiFi access point.
+It uses radio frequencies to connect local wireless devices to the same network while linking the network to the Internet through a wired connection to the modem.

 Like the wired version, this router allows multiple devices to connect at once.
 The difference is that it uses a digital password instead of a physical wired connection.